首頁 >資源分享>知識分享-又是奈米? 創新奈米金球治療黃斑部病變!

 "This is effectively optogenetics without genetics," said study senior author Francisco Bezanilla, PhD, Lillian Eichelberger Cannon Professor of biochemistry and molecular biology at the University of Chicago.
 "Many optogenetic experimental designs can now be applied to completely normal tissues or animals, greatly extending the scope of these research tools and possibly allowing for new therapies involving neuronal photostimulation."

 Optogenetics, the use of light to control neural activity, is a powerful technique that has seen widespread use in neuroscience research.
 It involves genetically engineered neurons that express a light-responsive protein originally discovered in algae.
-This allows scientists to stimulate as well as neural networks with precise flashes of light.
+This allows scientists to stimulate individual neurons as well as neural networks with precise flashes of light.
 However, since optogenetics is reliant on genetic modification, its use is primarily limited to relatively few model organisms.

 Bezanilla and his colleagues have previously shown that normal, non-genetically modified neurons can be activated by heat generated from pulses of infrared light.
 But this method lacked specificity and can damage cells.
-To improve the technique, they focused on gold - spheres only 20 nanometers in diameter, more than 300 times smaller than a human blood cell.
+To improve the technique, they focused on gold nanoparticles - spheres only 20 nanometers in diameter, more than 300 times smaller than a human blood cell.

-When stimulated with visible light, spherical absorb and convert light energy into heat.
+When stimulated with visible light, spherical gold nanoparticles absorb and convert light energy into heat.
 This heating effect, which is most efficient using green light, can activate unmodified neurons.
 However, nanoparticles must be extremely close to a cell to produce any effect.
 Since the nanoparticles diffuse quickly, or get washed away in a neuron's immediate environment, their efficacy is short-lived.

 To get nanoparticles to stick, Bezanilla and his team coupled them to a synthetic molecule based on Ts1, a scorpion neurotoxin, which binds to sodium channels without blocking them.
 Neurons treated with Ts1-coupled nanoparticles in culture were readily activated by light.
 Untreated neurons were non-responsive.
 Importantly, treated neurons could still be stimulated even after being continuously washed for 30 minutes, indicating that the nanoparticles were tightly bound to the cell surface.
 This also minimized potentially harmful elevated temperatures, as excess nanoparticles were washed away.